-The synthetic index constructed to evaluate species risk to offshore wind farms integrates three main aspects of seabird vulnerability [47, 22]:
+Based on the space-use intensity, we constructed a synthetic index to evaluate species risk to offshore wind farms integrating three main aspects of seabird vulnerability [47, 22]:

 Conservation Status (CS): Defined in [67], this score combines species status and representativeness of French populations.
 Species status is based on the worst IUCN Red List rankings or population trends.
 At the same time, representativeness is measured by the percentage of the global population in France and on the Mediterranean coast.
 Different representativeness values are defined for the breeding and non-breeding period as seabirds’ distribution can vary greatly between these periods [67, 3].
 CS is the mean between representativeness and vulnerability.